Life Lines

 Medicines

-Medicines known to trigger anaphylaxis in a small amount of people include:
+Medicines known to trigger anaphylaxis in a small number of people include:

 antibiotics – particularly penicillin-like antibiotics